-They say a failure to plan is a plan to fail.
-So it comes as no surprise that at some point, every marketer or entrepreneur faces this same important question:
+They say that failing to plan is a plan to fail.
+So, it comes as no surprise that at some point, every marketer or entrepreneur faces the same important question:

-How can I actually create a great marketing plan without it dominating my life for the next three months?
+How do I create a great marketing plan without it dominating my life for the next three months?

 - What are the most important steps in marketing planning?

-- How to target the audience, perform competitive analysis, and define KPIs?
+- How do you target the audience, perform competitive analysis, and define KPIs?

-- Which communications plan template should I use?
+- Which communications plan template should you use?

-- How to craft a great digital marketing or content plan?
+- How do you craft a great marketing or content plan?

-free ebook right here, or keep reading to get a sneak peek of the wisdom inside, presented in a fun journey-esque format.
+Grab our free ebook right here, or keep reading to get a sneak peek at what you’ll find inside.

 - Define a crystal-clear unique selling proposition (USP)